Possilpark: Saracen Foundry

 On the death of Colonel Campbell in 1849, the estate passed to his son.
 When Walter MacFarlane wished to vastly expand his Saracen Foundry company, Campbell agreed to sell MacFarlane 100 acre of the estate including the house, on which to build a vast new works.

 MacFarlane renamed the estate Possilpark, which grew from a population of 10 people in 1872 to 10,000 by 1891, at which time the area was incorporated into the city officially.
 MacFarlane oversaw the removal of all the woodlands and after creating railway access to his foundry, laid out the rest of the park land as a grid plan of streets and tenements, including naming the main street running through the new suburb "Saracen Street".
 After Alison's death in 1867, the main house was also demolished as the foundry works expanded.

 The grid layout of Possilpark was described by the then Glasgow Town Council as: "... [o]ne of the finest and best conducted in Glasgow, and the new suburb of Possil Park, laid out by them with skill and intelligence, is rapidly becoming an important addition to the great city."
 The Saracen foundry made a series of decorative iron works, from railings and water fountains to park bandstands.
 These were exported all over the British Empire, and can still be found in many parts of Britain, including a reproduction placed at Saracen Cross in Possilpark itself in 2001.

 After World War II, the combination of the collapse of the British Empire, the move away from steam power and the adaptation of new designs and materials meant a vast decline in orders for Saracen's standard cast iron designs.
-The MacFarlane company moved into standard foundry work, including being one of five foundries casting Sir Giles Gilbert Scott's classic K6 telephone box for Post Office Telephones.
+The MacFarlane company moved into standard foundry work, including being one of five foundries casting Sir Giles Gilbert Scott's classic K6 telephone box for the General Post Office.
 After a take over of the company in 1965, the works closed and the infrastructure was demolished in 1967.
 The foundry site is now occupied by a number of commercial firms, including Allied Motors.